 Regardless of what reason drives you to upgrade your control systems, there are a number of benefits to modernizing your PLCs, whether in part or in full, including:

 - PLC Performance - Today’s PLCs are based on the latest processor chip-sets that are the fastest to hit the factory floor.
 Sophisticated redundancy algorithms, robust programming tools, and fast I/O buses provide huge performance upgrades in a much smaller footprint.
 And it’s also a great time to make efficiency improvements in the performance of the machine.

-- Enhanced Communication and Information Sharing - With built-in communication standards like Ethernet, Profi-Net and others, today’s PLCs can easily connect to other plant systems and get easy access to information for optimized productivity.
+- Enhanced Communication and Information Sharing - With built-in communication standards like Ethernet, Profi-Net, and others, today’s PLCs can easily connect to other plant systems and get easy access to information for optimized productivity.
 Network connection allows cross-communication between PLCs and can be connected to a data collection system for real-time machine information.

-- Spare PLC Parts - Of course spare parts will be readily available for years to come for the new system you select.
+- Spare PLC Parts - Of course, spare parts will be readily available for years to come for the new system you select.
 But getting rid of the old system may allow you to get rid of (expensive) spares held just for that system.
 In addition, if you migrate to a controller family that you already have running elsewhere in your plant, you can leverage your existing spare parts inventory.

 - Avoiding Unscheduled Downtime - The chances that a newly upgraded machine with the latest PLC technology will fail is much lower than that of a machine with legacy controls.
 And who can’t use a little more sleep at night?

-Qualitrol is committed to working with you through the entire process, our experienced team of engineers know all the ins and outs of migrations and are able to mitigate many of the risks.
+Qualitrol is committed to working with you through the entire process, our experienced team of engineers knows all the ins and outs of migrations and are able to mitigate many of the risks.
 Rely on Qualitrol to guide you through, every step of the way.
 Click here to view the migration video.

 Call us and schedule an assessment of your machines to see if you should migrate now or wait.
 800.784.9385